 Fractionation capacity in Alberta continues to be in high demand.
-As a result, Keyera's two fractionation units at the KFS complex were fully utilized in the first half of the year and are anticipated to operate at full capacity for the remainder of the year.
-Demand for services from Keyera's Fort Saskatchewan storage assets continued to increase in the second quarter and are expected to remain in high demand through 2024.
+As a result, Keyera's two fractionation units at the KFS complex were fully utilized through the third quarter and are anticipated to operate at full capacity into 2025.
+Demand for services from Keyera's Fort Saskatchewan storage assets continued to increase in the third quarter and are expected to remain in high demand through 2025.
 These assets provide significant operational flexibility and value to customers in a dynamic commodity price environment.